 Polish Communist leader Edward Gierek arrived in Paris, France, on Monday (12 September) on a three-day official visit.

-Polish Communist leader Edward Gierek arrived in Paris, France, on Monday (12 September) on a three-day official visit.
+Background: Polish Communist leader Edward Gierek arrived in Paris, France, on Monday (12 September) on a three-day official visit.
 Immediately, he began talks with French President Valery Giscard d'Estaing on East-West detente and world nuclear disarmament.

 SYNOPSIS: Mr. Gierek was received with full military honours when he arrived at Orly airport.
 He was greeted by President Giscard, who stressed the friendship and co-operation between France and Poland.
 In a welcoming address, the French leader said both the countries wanted to make detente in Europe "irreversible."
 In his reply Mr. Gierek said that despite their different systems of government and alliances, France and Poland had found ways of co-operation.